Best Mosquito Repellents

 A: Not exactly.
 The only difference is the term ‘insect repellent’ is a more general term, meaning that the product not only repels mosquitoes but insects in general.
 Mosquito repellents deal with mosquitoes only.
 Insect repellents can be used even during the day and on clothing, but mosquito repellents are only to be used at night when mosquitoes are most active.
 But this can vary depending on your country.
 Some countries have a larger number of mosquitoes than others.

-Q: Can mosquito repellents be used in other times of the year apart from summer?
+Q: Can mosquito repellents be used at other times of the year apart from summer?

 A: Yes, they can.
 People mostly use them during summer time because this is when mosquitoes are in large numbers.
 The hot weather at this time is conducive for them.
 Summer nights are also hot and can attract many mosquitoes.
 It isn’t a rule that mosquito repellents are only for the summer.
 Feel free to use it even during autumn, spring or winter.